 There are a number of power generation plants in our country.
 Some produce power by using water (Hydro electric power plants), by using coal and gas (Thermal power plants), by using Radioactive elements like Uranium (Nuclear power plants).
-Electricity is also produced from the air and tides of the oceans.
-Ash dust and SO2 from the thermal power plants are polluting the environment.

-Go to your school library and collect information to make a list of these power generation plants and where they are located in our country.
+Go to your school library and collect information to make a list of these power generation plants and where they are located.